GeoMOER/geoAI/docs/units/_spotlight01/spotlight01-02_important_files_and_folders.md

 If you want to fix a certain combination of Gems and versions there of, use this file.
 It assures (hopefully) that the page can be served independent of the local gem installation.

-## Folders
+## Your Folders

 ### assets

 Your media content for the page lives here (images, pdfs, videos, etc.)

 ### _data

-Important things for controlling your page live here, e.g.
+Important things for controlling your page live here e.g.:
 * navigation.yml: Can control the navigation for your page.
 	* main: navigation on the top of the page
     * docs: navigation on the left of the page